avillela/nomad-conversions/README.md

 If I'm feeling extra-adventurous, I will try creating Nomad Packs for these.

-Work in progress.
+This is work in progress.

+## OTel Demo App

+### Known Issues

+* The `frontend` service is still flaky.
+It keeps re-starting periodically, especially if the `loadgenerator` is running.
+* I haven't gotten the `frontendproxy` running yet, as I haven't tried deploying the `grafana`, `prometheus`, and `jaeger` services.
+* Right now, I send all traces to [Lightstep](https://app.lightstep.com).
+Learn more about how to configure the OTel Collector on Nomad to send traces to Lightstep [here](https://medium.com/tucows/just-in-time-nomad-running-the-opentelemetry-collector-on-hashicorp-nomad-with-hashiqube-4eaf009b8382).
-## Deployment Steps
+### Deployment Steps

+This assumes that you have HashiCorp Nomad, Consul, and Vault running somewhere.
+For a quick and easy local dev setup of the aforementioned tools, I highly recommend using [HashiQube](https://github.com/avillela/hashiqube).

 1. Add endpoints to `/etc/hosts`

-    This is assuming that you are doing local dev using [HashiQube](https://github.com/avillela/hashiqube).
+    **Only if you're doing local dev **

     ```bash
     # For HashiQube